crealime/clean-form/README.md

 	<img src="http://webmaker.work/form/form.png" alt="Clear Form">
 </p>
 <br>
-## Form template with an arbitrary number of fields
+## Form template with captcha and an arbitrary number of fields
 <br>
 There is no need to modify the php file, all the settings are made in the html
 <br>